Still Confused

 In fact, that is the overall development trajectory of human society.
 The Industrial Revolution finally allowed mankind to step out of the agricultural society and fundamentally improved productivity before democracy was born.
 The early democratic system was not democracy in the true sense, because democracy at that time did not belong to the masses, but was only the privilege of a small number of people; and the early democratic countries only practiced democracy internally, but promoted colonization and enslaved other countries externally.
 Even today, in the largest democratic country United States, democracy is not rock solid and is even in danger.
 There is a pessimistic statement that before the Russo-Ukrainian war, democracy lost to autocracy in terms of economic development.
 Now it is a competition to see which side falls slower and can survive to the end.

 If China is a democratic country, then the Chinese can also contribute their wisdom to the difficult development of democracy.
 The Chinese people's wisdom in developing the economy has impressed the world.
 Today, all countries in the world are more or less dependent on China in the supply chain, either directly or indirectly.
 In the early years, I helped Chinese manufacturers participate in American exhibitions.
 In some industries, Chinese manufacturing once accounted for half of the market.
 The situation is similar not only in the United States, but also around the world.
 Although the quality of Chinese products varies, it has greatly enriched people's choices.
-If the Chinese people also develop democracy with heart, they will not only be able to overcome their own immediate difficulties, but also benefit future generations and the world.
+If the Chinese people also develop democracy with heart, they will not only be able to overcome their own immediate difficulties, but can also fundamentally break out of the cycle of order and chaos, thereby benefiting future generations and the world.

 Fortunately, humans are evolving.
 Problems that cannot be solved at present can be left alone for the time being.
 People in the future world should be smarter.
 If China is a democratic country, then at least at this stage it will be a great progress for human civilization.
 Progress is always accumulated bit by bit.
 As for whether China after democratization will replace the United States as the world's leader, to be honest, that is a question of little importance.
 How to avoid war and achieve sustainable peace and development is the concern of people on earth.